 Huber Woods Park

 25 Brown's Dock Rd. (off Navesink River Rd., GSP exit 109), Locust Section, Middletown, 732-872-2670.
 Hands-on environmental center, short nature loop and Discovery Path and guide for children.
+Discovery backpacks available to borrow.
 Eight miles of wooded trails for walking, hiking, mountain biking and horseback riding.

 Leonard J. Buck Garden

 Layton Rd., Far Hills, 908-234-2677.
 Mon.-Fri.
 10-4, Sat.
 10-5, Sun.12-5.
+Closed weekends and holidays Dec.-March.
+Open 8-8 Wed.
+May to Sept.
 Begun in the late 1930's, this 33-acre naturalistic garden has matured into one of the premier rock gardens in the eastern U.S. Rare and exotic plants are tucked among the outcroppings with peak bloom in the spring.
 The Somerset County Environmental Education Center hosts horticulture and birding workshops and walks seasonally.
-Call the EEC to register, 908-766-2489.
+Visit website link for schedule and registration or call the EEC for information, 908-766-2489.

 Mahlon Dickerson Reservation

 955 Weldon Rd., Jefferson Twp., 973-697-3140.
 Visitors Center at Saffin Rock-Rill Area.
-Morris County Park system's largest park encompasses more than 3,000 acres with over 20 miles of trails for hiking, biking, horseback riding and cross-country skiing.
-Softball fields, picnic facilities, radio-controlled car track and field archery course.
-Camping is available year round in 18 wooded trailer sites, 8 tent sites with platforms, or 4 Adirondack shelters.
-Shower and restrooms.
-Reservations recommended.
+Morris County Park system's largest park encompasses more than 3,000 acres with over 20 miles of trails for hiking, biking, and horseback riding.
+Pavilion, softball fields, and picnic facilities.
+Camping is available Mar.
+1-Nov.
+30 with tent sites, Adirondack shelters and trailer area.
 Fishing, ice skating, and cross country skiing in winter.
-Canoe rentals 1-4pm weekends in July and Aug. on Saffin Pond, life jackets provided.
-Private boats or canoes are not permitted.

 South Mountain Reservation

+973-268-3500.
 Access trails from Locust Grove (Glen Ave. & Lackawanna Place) in Millburn, Elmdale entrance off Brookdale Dr., Turtle Back Zoo, or Summit Field off Crest Drive.
 2,048 acre park includes Wildflower Sculpture Park, dog park and twenty miles of carriage roads used for jogging, walking, horseback riding and cross country skiing.
 Five trails provide 19 miles of hiking paths.
 Turtle Back Trail (orange blazes) is an easy day hike of 21⁄2 miles roundtrip.
-Lenape Trail (follow yellow blazes) leads through deep woods, Maple Brook cascades and Hemlock Falls (after plenty of rain or snow).
-Maps available from Essex County at 973-268-3500, ext.
-238, or online.
+Lenape Trail (follow yellow blazes) leads through deep woods, Maple Brook cascades and Hemlock Falls.
+Maps available from Essex County Parks or South Mountain Conservancy.

-The South Mountain Conservancy, a volunteer organization dedicated to preserving and promoting wise use of the Reservation, offers group guided hikes for individuals and families with children 10 and older who are strong walkers.
+The South Mountain Conservancy, a volunteer organization dedicated to preserving and promoting wise use of the Reservation, offers free group guided hikes for individuals and families with children 10 and older who are strong walkers.
 Designated hikes are designed for younger children.
-Access website for current schedule.
+Access events calendar online or go to Meetup for current schedule.